C2DH/histograph/README.md

 Where `tmp_dir` is a temporary directory where the pipeline process stores temporary files and the new Histograph database.

 If the script is completed without errors a `tmp_dir/db` directory will be created.
-The content of this directory can be moved to `docker/data/neo4j` directory.
+The content of this directory can be moved to `docker/data/neo4j` directory to be available for the `docker-compose` set-up.
 Histograph can then be restarted using the command from the previous section.

 # Architecture